IvyKim2023/ZConnect/README.md

 ## **File/Folder Summary**

-The frontend implementations are in the src folder.
+The frontend implementations are in the src folder using Ant Design.
 Run `npm start`

 The handler functions are in the rest of the go files and should be deployed on Gcloud.